 Here is the script of this video.
 Find more on Medicare and how to enroll in it from Turning 65 and Medicare.

-The Script for the video “Turning 65?
+The Script for “Turning 65?
 2018 Guide to Medicare: What is Medicare, When and How to Enroll in it.”

 This video is for people turning 65 who are ready to enroll in Medicare.
 You obviously want to know what Medicare is, and WHEN and HOW to enroll.
 This presentation will help you to address these issues.